-- 4-H members who are selected to show at the Illinois State Fair must have turned 8 years old before September 1, 2019, to be eligible.
-When a judge believes an exhibit is of State Fair quality, the 4-H'er may get the State Fair delegate or alternate ribbon. - Members whose projects receive a State Fair Delegate OR Alternate ribbon MUST attend State Fair Orientation on Thursday, July 30, 2020 at 6:00 p.m. in the Exhibit Building, even if they are not planning to exhibit at the State Fair.
-Refer to General Rules #9 for more information. - If a 4-H'er has more than one exhibit "selected for state," he/she may only choose one eligible individual exhibit and/or one eligible group exhibit. - Families who absolutely cannot attend State Fair orientation should discuss their intentions with the Ogle County Extension Office by Noon on Thursday, July 30, 2020 prior to the orientation session.
-Please call 815-732-2191 with your intentions.
-If we do not hear from you before orientation it will be assumed you do not wish to go to State Fair and we will offer your spot to the alternate.
-Once an alternate has been given a spot, it cannot be taken back.
-Ogle Day at the State Fair is Friday, August 15, 2020.
+- 4-H members who are selected to show at the Illinois State Fair must have turned 8 years old before September 1, 2020, to be eligible.
+When a judge believes an exhibit is of State Fair quality, the 4-H'er may get the State Fair delegate or alternate ribbon. - If a 4-H'er has more than one exhibit "selected for state," he/she may only choose one eligible individual exhibit and/or one eligible group exhibit. - NEW THIS YEAR: All State Fair delegates and alternates will be expected to email decisions about attending Illinois State Fair and which project they plan to take to Amy at amykm@illinois.edu or call Amy on her Skype phone at 217-300-0433 by Friday, July 30th.
+(Skype number is only available for use during the Ogle County Fair.)